How to Clean and Polish Stainless Steel

 - Dish Soap – always on hand, and gets the job done.

-- Rubbing alcohol – Tackles more stubborn residue, dries quickly
+- Rubbing alcohol – Tackles more stubborn residue and dries quickly

-- Commercial Cleaner – These products are designed to clean effectively and also leave a protective coating behind so the surface shines
+- Commercial Cleaner – Stainless Steel Cleaners are designed to clean effectively and also leave a protective coating behind so the surface shines

 Warning: avoid abrasive cleaners as they can scratch or dull the surface.
 Also, refrain from using steel wool or brushes – even if you have a stubborn mess.
 Lastly, chlorine and bleach products are a definite enemy of stainless steel surfaces, so steer clear.